Andrei Felix

-Alexander Felix II (born May 22, 1983), professionally known as Andrei Felix or Drei Felix, is a Filipino actor, broadcaster, and television host.
+Alexander "Andrei" Felix II (born May 22, 1981), also known as Drei Felix, is a Filipino actor, broadcaster, and television host.

 Career

 Felix launched his acting career in 1998.
 He was also a video jock (VJ) on Myx.
 In 2010, he became a television host when he was named as co-host of ABS-CBN's Umagang Kay Ganda.
 He left the network in 2013 and joined CNN Philippines in 2016 to continue his broadcasting career.
 After CNN Philippines was shut down in 2024, he was absorbed by News5.
-He was named as an anchor of Frontline Pilipinas Weekend and Gud Morning Kapatid, both airing on TV5 and RPTV.
+He was named as an anchor of Frontline Pilipinas Weekend, Frontline sa Umaga and Gud Morning Kapatid, all of these are airs on TV5 and RPTV.

 Awards

 On November 20, 2023, Felix received a Loyalty Award from Star Magic at Manila Marriott Hotel.

 Personal life

 Felix formerly dated Jennylyn Mercado, during her pregnancy in 2008, and his then Umagang Kay Ganda co-host Venus Raj.

 He is currently engaged to sports reporter Pauline Verzosa since 2022.